MFSoftware/seks/README.md

 ```bash
 seks [command]
 ```
-Also you can start seks in terminal mode
+Also you can start it in terminal mode
 ```bash
 seks
 ```